nielstron/vimulator/README.md

 ```

 to build the jar File.
-This file can the be manually installed in jEdit via the Plugin Manager.
+This file can then be manually installed in jEdit via the Plugin Manager.